 - Be sure to bring the whipped feta to room temperature for serving.

 - 1 cup (225 g) cream cheese – at room temperature (softened) See Note 1

 - 2/3 cup caramelised onion jam See Note 2

 - 1/2 cup sour cream

-- Add remaining ingredients to the blender and combine until smooth.
+- Add remaining ingredients to the blender.
+Mix until well combined.
+Season to taste.

-- Place dip in a serving dish, and garnish with fresh thyme.Serve with your choice of biscuits/crudites.
+- Place the dip in a serving dish, and garnish with fresh thyme.Serve with your choice of biscuits, chips or crudites.

 - Ensure your cream cheese is at room temperature, so it is soft enough to blend smoothly.

 - I use a storebought Caramelised Onion Jam in this recipe, but you could certainly use homemade.

 - Please note, the nutritional information is based on this dip being enjoyed as an appetiser by 6 people.